Single-Photon Counting Receivers for Optical Wireless Communications in Future 6G Networks: Single-Photon Counting Technologies

 PMTs are the most conventional SPC detectors and have been employed since the era preceding semiconductors.
 PMTs consist of two primary electrodes within the vacuum tube, with a high electrical field typically on the order of kilovolts applied between the anode and cathode.
-This high electrical field accelerates electrons generated by photosensitive material located at the front of the tube.
-The accelerated electrons are then amplified by a series of smaller electrodes before collection at anode, which is connected to a readout circuit.
-Upon detecting incident photons, an output pulse is generated whose amplitude is proportional to the number of detected photons.
-PMTs have the largest photodetection area among photodetectors, ranging from $1$ cm to $10$ cm in diameter, which enables a large receiver field-of-view and high power gain.
+PMTs have the largest photodetection area among photodetectors, ranging from $1$ cm to $10$ cm in diameter, which enables a large receiver FOV and high power gain.
 They are also advantageous in terms of high gain (typically $10^6-10^7$) and low noise level.
-However, PMTs have many practical disadvantages, including their bulky nature due to the vacuum-tube structure, fragility due to the glass construction, high operating voltage and cost, vulnerability to high-intensity light exposure, and sensitivity to magnetic fields.
-These limitations strongly restrict the suitability of PMTs for some 6G applications.
+However, PMTs have some practical disadvantages, including their bulky size, and high operating voltage and cost, which limits the suitability of PMTs for some 6G applications. {Nonetheless, they retain their commercial value in some fixed point-to-point OWC applications, such as underwater applications.
+This is primarily due to their notably large active area, which significantly augments sensitivity and alleviates the alignment challenges.}